tc39/proposal-observable/README.md

 #### Observable.of ####

 `Observable.of` creates an Observable of the values provided as arguments.
-The values are delivered asynchronously, in a future turn of the event loop.
+The values are delivered synchronously when `subscribe` is called.

 ```js
 Observable.of("red", "green", "blue").subscribe({